emb-riscv/specs-markdown/exceptions-and-interrupts.md

 ### Interrupt table

 The interrupt table is an array of pointers to interrupt handlers, implemented as C/C++ functions.
+The number of interrupts per hart is implementation specific but cannot exceed 1024 elements

 Each hart has its own table, with handlers for the interrupts it is processing.